 Jeff Walters (9:33)

 Yeah.
-I think what you’re saying is what we’ve been hearing with other people too, is just understanding our client’s needs.
+I think what you’re saying is what we’ve been hearing this from other people too, is just understanding our client’s needs.
 Getting to know them, getting to know their facilities is extremely important.
 And that’s one of the best ways we can support our clients.
 We don’t have to push solutions, we don’t have to push product.
 We can understand what they need to get through day in and day out to meet their permit limits and run their facilities.

 Darin Jacobs (10:02)